claudio-silva/grunt-angular-builder/README.md

 #### Split your modules into several files

 Don't create gigantic monolithic module files!

-The main reason for using a build tool is to be able to split your code into as many files as you need to make it more organized and simpler to understand.
+The main reason for using a build tool is to be able to split your code into as many files as you need, to make it more organized and simpler to understand.

 One way to organize your code is to create a folder for each module.
 Inside that folder, you may create additional folders to group related functionality.
-You could also nest other modules inside some modules.
+You may also nest some modules inside others, if you need to.

+Split your module's code into as many files as you want.
+You can put many services and directives per file, or you may create a file for each service or directive, or you can mix both approaches.
+Do what feels best for you.

+**One thing you shouldn't do, though, is to mix declarations for more than one module in the same source file!**

+> The build tools accepts no more than one single module reference per source file.

 Example directory structure (not mandatory):